⚠ Boil Water Order for Old Town subdivision on Mt. Charleston Learn more here

 Community updates

-Officials from Clark County, the Mount Charleston Fire Protection District, and other agencies have been holding in-person neighborhood meetings with Kyle Canyon residents to provide updates, information and address questions.
+Officials from Clark County, the Mount Charleston Fire Protection District, U.S. Forest Service and other agencies have been meeting regularly with Kyle Canyon residents to provide updates, information and address questions.

 Clark County Declares State of Emergency for Tropical Storm Hilary (8/20/23)